luraess/parallel-gpu-workshop-JuliaCon21/README.md

     return
 end
 ```
-In a nutshell, we store the boundary values we want to exchange in a send buffer `sendbuf` and initialise a receive buffer `recvbuf`.
-MPI then swaps the buffers (sending messages `MPI.Send(), MPI.Recv!()`) and we have to assign to the boundary the values from the receive buffer.
+In a nutshell, we store the boundary values we want to exchange in a send buffer `sendbuf` and initialise a receive buffer `recvbuf`; then, we send the content of `sendbuf` to the neighbor (sending messages `MPI.Send(), MPI.Recv!()`); finally, we assign to the boundary the values from the receive buffer.

 Last, we need to (3.) finalise MPI prior to returning from the main
 ```julia